Pave99/TES3MP/windows_guide.md

 ### Luajit
 Clone Luajit from [luajit.org](https://luajit.org/download.html)\
 In your VS2017 x64 Development prompt, navigate to luajit/src and execute ```msvcbuild.bat```.
 This builds Luajit to the current folder.
-Copy all the header files to a new include folder and the libraries to a separate new folder.
+Copy all the header files to a new include folder and everything else that was built to a new lib folder.

 ### OpenAL
-Download and install OpenAL 1.1 SDK from [openal.org](https://www.openal.org/downloads/)
+Download and install OpenAL 1.1 SDK from [openal.org](https://www.openal.org/downloads/).

 ### SDL 2
 Clone the SDL 2 branch from github with ```git clone https://github.com/libsdl-org/SDL -b release-2.32.x``` and compile it.

 ## TES3MP

 And now the hardest part: Trying to get everything to work happily with each other.\
 Start with cloning the TES3MP repo with ```git clone https://github.com/Pave99/TES3MP.git```\
 Open up the CMake and plug in the dependencies one by one after configuring each time.\
-These are some caveats in the dependencies I found in alphabetical order:
+I found these caveats in the dependencies, in alphabetical order:

 __BOOST__